Vresod/discord-channel-archiver/README.md

+# discord-channel-archiver
-# discord channel archiver
+`discord-channel-archiver` is a channel archiver written in discord.py

+## how does it work
-uses discord.py and a bot (you run it yourself) to archive discord channels into a .json file (or maybe other formats!)
+It uses discord.py & a bot to archive said channel

-don't selfbot
+## how do I set it up?
+1. `pip install -r requirements.txt` to install requirements
+2. Copy `example.env` into a new file named `.env` and fill in the information.

+## how do I run it?
+`python main.py [channel ID]`